 The idea behind outsourcing is delegating some parts of the business operations to another company.

 Outsourcing doesn’t necessarily mean offshoring to faraway countries, as some mistakenly believe.
 You can hire a third party customer service provider even in the same city, and that constitutes an outsourced service.

 Outsourcing sometimes gets a bad wrap because of the common practice of using call centers in third world countries, which can produce poor quality or a lack of compatibility with your company.

-Here at Support Adventure, which provides outsourced staff solutions for MSPs, we always stress the importance of identity and operational synchronicity between yourself and the outsourcer.
+Here at Support Adventure, a remote MSP Staffing Company, we always stress the importance of identity and operational synchronicity between yourself and the outsourcer.
 Your company has to watch out for the following risks that can create a lack of cohesion between the two.

 Loss of Control

 This is a natural risk when you outsource part of your business to someone else–you relinquish some control over those operations.
 Monitoring performance and productivity can be also challenging.
 You might find yourself struggling to access external workers and to control the actual customer service process.